 Temperature Range

-J. Kenji López-Alt of Serious Eats notes though that there’s rarely a need for such extreme temperatures; the 225 °F to 600 °F range of a gas grill neatly covers most grillers’ needs.
+J. Kenji López-Alt of Serious Eats notes though that there’s rarely a need for such extreme temperatures; the 225 °F to 600 °F range of some gas grills neatly covers most grillers’ needs.

 Temperature Control and Management